 - Idaho Counties: Benewah, Bonner, Boundary, Clearwater, Idaho, Kootenai, Latah, Lewis, Nez Perce, Shoshone

 - Nonprofit work must be focused in any one of the following seven giving areas:

-If you need help starting your application, take a look at some winning nominations from previous years.
+If you need help starting your application, take a look at some winning nominations from previous years (PDF).
 You may also find answers to frequently asked questions in our FAQ section.

 Contact the BECU social impact team: email@example.com